:: Me, trying to explain anxiety to my loving spouse after I burst into tears over a crooked lampshade.

-Does that make sense?
+[Hesitates] Does that make sense?

-Husband: It’s not about the lampshades.
+Husband: I see.
+It’s not about the lampshades.

 Me: It’s not about the lampshades.
-Or the pantry light being left on, or you not wiping down the kitchen counters and my papers getting stuck to maple syrup, or the back door being left open, or any of that.
+Or the pantry light being left on, or you not wiping down the kitchen counters and my papers getting stuck to maple syrup, or the back door being left open letting in bugs, or any of that.
 None of that matters.
 The rational part of my brain knows that.
 But anxiety disorder doesn’t care about the rational.

 Husband: [Squeezes my hand.]
 Well, it IS a national holiday, so you should do that.
 [Hands me the remote, closes the bedroom door behind him and takes the kids out for the afternoon.]